-Councilor Chris Dwyer, Chair Mayor Jack Blalock Councilor Nancy Pearson Stefany Shaheen Phyllis Eldridge, Trustee of Trust Funds Dana Levenson, Trustee of Trust Funds Thomas Watson, Trustee of Trust Funds pavement into lawn, the plan proposed a band shell, colonial garden, open lawn and groves of trees, as well as a children's play area.

-This endeavor is not the city's first foray into a planning effort for Prescott Park.
-In 1964 Moriece and Gary, landscape architects from Cambridge, Massachusetts, authored a master plan report for Prescott Park.
+Councilor Chris Dwyer, Chair Mayor Jack Blalock Councilor Nancy Pearson Stefany Shaheen Phyllis Eldridge, Trustee of Trust Funds Dana Levenson, Trustee of Trust Funds Thomas Watson, Trustee of Trust Funds from Cambridge, Massachusetts, authored a master plan report for Prescott Park.
 Hand drawn plans, axonometric and perspective sketches, supported by a few pages of text, showed an alternative future for the park.
-Making use of existing tree allees and converting
+Making use of existing trees allees and converting pavement into lawn, the plan proposed a band shell, colonial garden, open lawn and groves of trees as well as a children's play area.

+This effort is not the city's first foray into a planning effort for Prescott Park.
+In 1964 Moriece and Gary, landscape architects

 This master plan is intended to be a living document that guides both the operations and ongoing capital improvement at Prescott Park.
 By taking a constructive look at a facility in its entirety, resources can be allocated most efficiently and with greatest impact.
 This ensures that each effort of improvement, executed as resources become available, will contribute to the singular vision established through the master planning process.
 The sum becomes greater than the individual parts.
-In addition, investments are made in a logical sequence that responds to the current set of priorities.
+This ensures that investments are made in a logical sequence that responds to the current set of priorities.